PlanB-Network/bitcoin-educational-content/courses/btc101/en.md

 The technology of Bitcoin is often misunderstood, and criticisms regarding its environmental impact are often simplistic and short-term.
 These criticisms are often motivated by political interests.
 Bitcoin has the potential to help with the ecological transition and contribute to a greener world.
 The media often spreads false ideas about Bitcoin and ecology.
 So take the time to form your own opinion.
 Everything is transparent with Bitcoin.

-> Follow one of Bitcoin's maxims: Don't trust, verify for yourself!
+> Follow one of Bitcoin's maxims: Don't trust, Verify!

 ### Quick recap in a poster!